CELEBRATING WORLD OCEANS DAY

 +

 We do encourage people to document their experience, and we are excited to all be working towards a positive mission together!
 Please feel free to take the occasional picture, but otherwise, focus on the task at hand to ensure that our work is benefitting the coral.
+If you plan to film for a YouTube channel, social media, or a documentary, please contact CRF directly before registering.

 How many dives are included?